Welcome to the Ubuntu Weekly Newsletter, Issue 921 for the week of November 30 - December 6, 2025.

 The Ubuntu Weekly Newsletter is brought to you by:

 The Ubuntu community consists of individuals and teams, working on different aspects of the distribution, giving advice and technical support, and helping to promote Ubuntu to a wider audience.
 No contribution is too small, and anyone can help.
 It’s your chance to get in on all the community fun associated with developing and promoting Ubuntu.
-More on this at: https://community.ubuntu.com/contribute/
+More on this at: Contribute - Contribute - Ubuntu Community Hub

 Or get involved with the Ubuntu Weekly Newsletter team!
-We always need summary writers and editors, if you’re interested, learn more at: https://discourse.ubuntu.com/t/joining-the-ubuntu-weekly-newsletter-team/40929
+We always need summary writers and editors, if you’re interested, learn more at: Joining the Ubuntu Weekly Newsletter Team

 This document is maintained by the Ubuntu Weekly News Team.
-If you have a story idea or suggestions for the Weekly Newsletter, join the Ubuntu News Team mailing list at https://lists.ubuntu.com/mailman/listinfo/Ubuntu-news-team and submit it.
-Ideas can also be added to the wiki at https://discourse.ubuntu.com/t/ubuntu-weekly-newsletter-ideas/40053/.
+If you have a story idea or suggestions for the Weekly Newsletter, join the Ubuntu News Team mailing list at ubuntu-news-team Info Page and submit it.
+Ideas can also be added to the wiki at Ubuntu Weekly Newsletter Ideas.
 If you’d like to contribute to a future issue of the Ubuntu Weekly Newsletter, please feel free to edit the appropriate wiki page.
-If you have any technical support questions, please check https://community.ubuntu.com/help-information/ for more information on where to get help.
+If you have any technical support questions, please check Help and Information - Ubuntu Community Hub for more information on where to get help.

 Except where otherwise noted, this issue of the Ubuntu Weekly Newsletter is licensed under a Creative Commons Attribution ShareAlike 3.0 License.